 The Biomedical Engineering Society (BMES) at WVU is dedicated to encouraging the development, dissemination, integration, and utilization of knowledge in biomedical engineering.
 Its leading goal is to foster the development of relationships among students, faculty, industry, and clinicians while allowing its members to explore professional opportunities within biomedical fields.
 This is done through community service and outreach events, presentations, social events, fundraising, and providing resources and opportunities to student members.

 Graduate Student Organization

-The Chemical Engineering Graduate Student Organization works to improve the interactions between graduate students and Department faculty and staff.
-Monthly luncheons are organized so that students may have the opportunity to get to know individual faculty better.
-Journal Club Seminars are organized so that students may present on research or a technical topic in front of other students and faculty and receive constructive comments on their presentation style.
+The Chemical and Biomedical Engineering Graduate Student Organization works to improve the interactions between graduate students and Department faculty and staff.
+Monthly luncheons are organized so that students get to know individual faculty members better.
+Journal Club Seminars are organized, where students make technical presentations in front of their peers and faculty.
 Departmental picnics and other events also take place.
 Students achieving certain milestones such as thesis defense, dissertation proposal, etc., are acknowledged at the beginning of every semester.

 Statler College Student Services

 The Office of Student Services is dedicated to serving the students of the Benjamin M. Statler College of Engineering and Mineral Resources.
 Please visit them in Room 340 of the Mineral Resources Building at any time.
 They will do everything we can to help you succeed and achieve your academic and personal goals.